Victims of betrayal and emotional abuse often wonder how they can equip their children and teens to engage in healthy relationships.

 On the phone is how it began.
 He would mention to me like: Oh, I want to do this to you and he would insert some sort of sexual act.

-Many teens may feel uncomfortable by sexually explicit phone calls with their boyfriend or girlfriend, but may not realize that they are being sexually abused.
+Many teens may feel uncomfortable by sexually explicit phone calls with their boyfriend or girlfriend, but may not realize that this is a form of sexual abuse.

 Parents can open up preemptive discussions with children who are not yet dating, or initiate discussions with teens who are dating, regarding the danger of sexual phone calls.